libavg/libavg/sphinxdoc/events.rst

             ranges from :py:const:`-pi` to :py:const:`pi`, with 0 being the positive x axis.
 Angles increase in a clockwise fashion.

-            For :py:const:`CURSORUP` events, the angle is always approximated.
+            For :py:const:`CURSOR_UP` events, the angle is always approximated.

         .. py:attribute:: majoraxis